What's the secret to making your veggies last longer?

-After all, most veggies are ZeroPoint™ foods, meaning you can snack on carrot sticks or have a hearty vegetable soup for dinner without touching your SmartPoints® Budget.
+After all, many veggies are ZeroPoint™ foods, meaning you can snack on carrot sticks or have a hearty vegetable soup for dinner without touching your SmartPoints® Budget.
 Simply put, it makes sense to keep a selection of fibre-rich, filling produce on hand.

 That said, nothing ruins a salad or sandwich faster than soggy spinach or shrivelled tomatoes, which is why experts recommend taking the time to store these foods properly.
 Although a few vegetables, such as potatoes, should be stored in a cool, dry location, most can go straight into the fridge.